xempoweredx/websidekick/README.txt

 == Description ==

 This plugin enqueues Bootstrap 4.x.x, FontAwesome 5.x.x, and replace WP default jQuery version with jquery.min 3.3.1 for use in the WP admin area.
-It also uses CMB2 for easy custom metabox creation (including a few custom fields such as text imputs with icons, BS4 selects, toggles, switches, and more).
+Easily edit/upgrade versions & CDN links via WP Admin Dashboard settings.
+It uses CMB2 for easy custom metabox creation (including a few custom fields such as text imputs with icons, BS4 selects, toggles, switches, and more).

 It also has a few additional plugins integrated into the core for more powerful functionality without having to hunt down and install a ton of different plugins.
 Simply toggle them on or off in "Sidekick / Main Settings"
+- Integrated Open Source Plugins/Scripts -
+- jQuery
+- Bootstrap
+- FontAwesome
+- CMB2
+- CMB2 Conditionals
+- CMB2 Field Post Search Ajax
+- CMB2 Taxonomy
+- CMB2 Term Select
+- jQuery Input Mask
+- Add-to-any
+- Wp Maintenance Mode
+- Blueletter Bible Script Tagger
+- Blueletter Bible Text Search Tool
+- List Taxonomy Widget
+- jQuery Replace Text

-If this plugin is used in conjunction with the "Sidekick Starter Theme", you can set a lot of the main theme colors in the plugin Main Settings.
+If this plugin is used in conjunction with the "websidekick-starter-theme" (https://github.com/xempoweredx/websidekick-starter-theme), you can set a lot of the main theme colors in the plugin Main Settings.
 Sidekick Starter Theme is a child theme developed for the awesome Understrap WP Theme.

 == Installation ==